ubinexus/sonic-utilities/doc/Command-Reference.md

 ### Show Versions

 **show version**

 This command displays software component versions of the currently running SONiC image.
 This includes the SONiC image version as well as Docker image versions.
-This command displays relevant information as the SONiC and Linux kernel version being utilized, as well as the commit-id used to build the SONiC image.
-The second section of the output displays the various docker images and their associated id’s.
+This command displays relevant information as the SONiC and Linux kernel version being utilized, as well as the ID of the commit used to build the SONiC image.
+The second section of the output displays the various docker images and their associated IDs.

 - Usage:
   ```